garrandall/popular-music-data/tracks/crying-time-ray-charles.md

 Oh, it's cryin' time again, you're gonna leave me
 I can see that far away look in your eyes
-I can tell by the way you hold me darlin' Oooh
+I can tell by the way you hold me darlin' Oh
 That it won't be long before it's cryin' time

 Now they say that absence makes the heart grow fonder (fonder)